WeiChiaChang/happy-halloween/README.md

 ## happy-halloween
-Try to say 🗣 "happy halloween" 🎃 to your browser !
+ 🗣 say "happy halloween" to your browser 🎃 !

 ## Related
 - [Converting from Speech to Text with JavaScript](https://tutorialzine.com/2017/08/converting-from-speech-to-text-with-javascript)